tanaes/whopping_Voron_mods/pcb_klicky/README.md

 ### Solder switches and connectors

-Solder the JST header and microswitches on the appropriate sides of their respective PCBs.
-Follow the silkscreen instructions for the JST header, and line the 'plunger' side of the microswitch up with the text / arrow in the picture below:
+Solder the JST header on the upper side of the toolhead PCB.
+Follow the silkscreen instructions for the JST header.
+And the microswitches on the appropriate sides of the probe PCB´s.
+Line the 'plunger' side of the microswitch up with the text / arrow in the picture below:

 <img src="./Images/pcbs.jpeg" width=400>